Get ready for your license test with AI assistance!

 Here is Our AI Assistant's Explanation

-1. **Roll Over Risk**: Vans have a higher center of gravity than cars, making them more prone to rolling over in sharp turns or when cornering at speed.
-This necessitates a slower, more cautious approach to turns.
+1. **Roll Over Risk**: Vans have a higher center of gravity compared to cars, making them more likely to roll over when cornering.
+Drivers must take corners more carefully to prevent accidents.